arinchoi03/senior-enrichment/README.md

 ### Routes

 ```
 GET
-- all campuses
+x all campuses
-- a campus by id
+x a campus by id
-- all students
+x all students
-- a student by id
+x a student by id
 ```

 ```
 POST
-- new campus
+x new campus
-- new student
+x new student
 ```

 ```
 PUT
-- updated student info for one student
+x updated student info for one student
-- updated campus info for one campus
+x updated campus info for one campus
 ```

 ```
 DELETE
-- a campus
+x a campus
-- a student
+x a student
 ```

 ## Evaluation